 Do you give tours of the building?

-Tours are available for large groups and donors to the Nashville Symphony's Annual Fund.
+Tours are currently on hiatus.
+After we return to full reopening, tours will be available for large groups attending a concert and for donors to the Nashville Symphony's Annual Fund.
 Click here to learn more.

 What are your food and drink options?

 Schermerhorn Symphony Center offers drink service at bars conveniently located on every level of the building.
 The bars and concessions may be closed due to safety protocols.

 Click here to view a list of dining options located close to Schermerhorn Symphony Center.